LazaUK/AOAI-LangChain-Overview-SDKv1/README.md

 -	**Document analysis and summarisation**: Extracting key information and generating summaries.
 -	**Code analysis**: Assisting with code review, troubleshooting and generation.

+> For details, please refer to this repo's [Wiki](https://github.com/LazaUK/AOAI-LangChain-Overview-SDKv1/wiki)